 The world of veterinary medicine has always attracted some of the brightest and most able students - brought together by a desire to work with animals and a concern for animal welfare.

-The careers are varied across the clinical and non-clinical sector.
+Veterinary careers are varied across the clinical and non-clinical sectors.
 Practising vets can focus on companion, equine, exotics or farm animal clinical work and their related specialisms where advances in animal science and technology are transforming both disease prevention and treatment.
-But career options in the non-clinical veterinary sector are also growing – with exciting avenues opening up in industry, education, innovation and working collaboratively across animal and human health.
+But career options in the non-clinical veterinary sector are also growing – with exciting avenues opening up in industry, education, research, business and innovation and working collaboratively across animal and human health.

-However, a changing industry demands that the vets of tomorrow graduate with not only first rate clinical skills, but a broader set of capabilities.
+A changing industry demands that the vets of tomorrow graduate with not only first-rate clinical skills but a broader set of capabilities.
 They need to be good communicators with a sound understanding of business and the growing importance of data science and technology in their roles.
 They also need to be confident and resilient first opinion practitioners – who have benefited during their studies from access to a wide variety of placements in clinical practice and related veterinary industries.
 Finally, vets must recognise the varied roles they must play, sometimes as leaders of clinical teams, others as business advisors on animal health, welfare, and productivity.
 Vets must also be cognisant of the wide social connections they have either in supporting pet owners with difficult financial and ethical decisions but also farmers with wider sustainability considerations in relation to livestock production.

 In addition, the Royal College of Veterinary Surgeons (RCVS), has highlighted the importance of opening up the veterinary profession to a more representative, diverse body of vets.
 The Harper and Keele Veterinary School recognises that some potentially strong, academically able future vets have been being discouraged from aspiring to the profession by lack of access to work experience opportunities and/or the fierce competition for vet school places.
 Mindful of this, both institutions are developing alternative routes to enter the new School in the form of Year 0 and Foundation options.